Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 run.
 Note that you should attempt to specify all Docker images that you intend to run in the `global_resources`:`docker_images` property in the global configuration to minimize scheduling to task execution latency.
+* (optional) `user_identity` property is to define which user to run the container as.
+By default, if this property is not defined, the container will be run as the root user.
+However, it may be required to run the container with a different user, especially if integrating with storage cluster and shared file systems.
+All first-level properties within `user_identity` are mutually exclusive of one another.
+  * (optional) `default_pool_admin` specifies if the container should be run with the default pool (compute node) administrator user that Azure Batch automatically configures upon compute node start.
+This user will have passwordless sudo access.
+  * (optional) `specific_user` specifies to run the container as a specific user.
+    * (required) `uid` is the user id of the user
+    * (required) `gid` is the group id of the user
 * (optional) `input_data` is an object containing data that should be ingressed for the job.
 Any `input_data` defined at this level will be downloaded for this job which can be run on any number of compute nodes